medic/cht-docs/content/en/contribute/code/static-analysis.md

       - [`S3776`](https://rules.sonarsource.com/javascript/RSPEC-3776/) - Cognitive Complexity of functions should not be too high
          - `threshold` 15 -> 5
    - Disabled
+       - [`S1135`](https://rules.sonarsource.com/javascript/RSPEC-1135/) - Track uses of "TODO" tags
+           - Disabled because we typically use "TODO" tags to mark code as needing future updates which cannot be currently applied for reasons outside our direct control (e.g. requiring a dependency uplift).
       - [`S2699`](https://rules.sonarsource.com/javascript/RSPEC-2699/) - Tests should include assertions
          - Disabled due of rigidity of the rule when detecting `expect` imports and calls to imported functions that have assertions